Antimalarial Treatments

 Global Health Innovative Technology Fund announced on December 14, 2023, that it will invest approximately $3.3 million in a global multicenter Phase III clinical trial project led by Fosun Pharma for a triple artemisinin combination drug (Artemether-Lumefantrine-Amodiaquine fixed-dose formulation) against malaria to accelerate the development and commercialization of this new drug combination.

-Insight Partners published the latest research report on the global malaria treatment market, estimated to grow with a CAGR of 4.9% from 2022 to 2028.
+Insight Partners published the latest research report on the global malaria treatment market, which is estimated to grow at a CAGR of 4.9% from 2022 to 2028.

 Malaria Monoclonal Antibody